hot3dx/GameD12UW/README.md

-Visual Studio 2019 - 16.3.9, Latest Upgrades, OS Build 1903, Tools 142
+12/23/2020 Base Sample upon which all DirectXToolkit12 samples can be run with error corrections in the DirectXTK12 Visual Studio 2019 - 16.8.2, Latest Upgrades, OS Build 20H2, Tools 142, C++ 17, C-17
-Upgraded by Hot3dx - Jeff Kubitz for x64
+Upgraded by Hot3dx - Jeff Kubitz for x64, Win32
-The build will run in Debug x64 Native Only
-The DirectXTK12 lib is not from the XDK so I have included it Make Certain the build order is DirectXTK12 first!!!!
+The build will run in Release and Debug x64 Native Only The build will run in Release and Debug Win32 Native Only The DirectXTK12 lib is not from the XDK so I have included it Make Certain the build order is DirectXTK12 first!!!!
 This is the DeviceResources Universal Windows Platform version